Exploring and Solving

 College Financial Aid

-• Federal grants (e.g., Pell Grants, FSEOG)
+• Federal grants (such as Pell Grants and FSEOG)

-• State aid programs
+• State-based financial aid programs

 • Federal work-study opportunities

-• Family income and assets
+• Family income and asset structure

-• Timing of tax filings
+• Timing and reporting of tax filings

 • Home equity and business ownership